 Submission of the thesis

-- Four copies of the thesis embodying the results of the research shall be submitted for examination, in accordance with the regulations governing Presentation of Theses.
+- A thesis embodying the results of the research shall be submitted for examination, in accordance with the regulations governing Presentation of Theses.

 - Theses shall be limited to 100,000 words, excluding appendices, footnotes and bibliographies.